top of page

 My dad was always interested in trains, it’s his passion.
 He shared the love of trains with his dad, my grandfather, when he was young as well!
 So, ever since I was a baby, I was exposed to trains.
 I have so many, many happy memories around trains!

 I used to set up a large Lionel run in the front garden bed every spring.
 I leveled off the bed.
 I created a bridge feature.
 I set up the track and buildings and ran the track around the plants and pachysandra!
 People would always stop to talk to me when I was outside setting up or running the trains!
-A one woman who walked by said, “It must be spring, the trains are out!”
+One woman who walked by said, “It must be spring, the trains are out!”

 Q: Were you always creating your own designs for model trains?